Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Proof of Theorem : -irreducible subgroups

 The existence of $M = B_2$ when $p=5$ is proved in \cite[Lemma 5.1.6]{LS1} using \cite[6.7]{se2}.
-In particular, if $\alpha$ is the long simple root and $\beta$ is the short simple root in a basis for $M$ then the $A_1$ generated by $x_{\pm \alpha}(t)$ is contained in the subsystem subgroup $A_1 A_5$ and the $A_1$ generated by $x_{\pm \beta}(t)$ is contained in the subsystem subgroup $A_2 D_5$.
+In particular, if $\alpha$ is the long simple root and $\beta$ is the short simple root in a basis for $M$ then the $A_1$ generated by $x_{\pm \alpha}(t)$ is contained in the subsystem subgroup $\bar{A}_1 A_5$ and the $A_1$ generated by $x_{\pm \beta}(t)$ is contained in the subsystem subgroup $A_2 D_5$.
 Using this, we can write down the generators $x_{\pm \alpha}(t)$, $x_{\pm \beta}(t)$ of $M$ in terms of generators of $E_8$.
-From these generators we construct $B_2(25)$ in Magma and then $S$, as a maximal subgroup of it.
-We now use Magma to find all $8$-dimensional $S$-submodules of $L(E_8)$.
-There is a unique such $S$-submodule that is an abelian subalgebra, and it is ad-nilpotent of exponent 3.
+From these generators we construct $B_2(25)$ in Magma as a subgroup of the inbuilt finite group of Lie type $E_8(25)$ and then construct $S$ as a maximal subgroup of $B_2(25)$.
+We now use the inbuilt functionality of Magma to construct the Lie algebra $L(E_8)$ as a module for $S$ and then, again using the inbuilt ``Submodules'' function, we find all $8$-dimensional $S$-submodules of $L(E_8)$.
+We find that there is a unique such $S$-submodule that is an abelian subalgebra, and it is ad-nilpotent of exponent 3.

 So $S$ and therefore $X$ fixes an $8$-dimensional abelian subalgebra of $L(E_8)$ that is ad-nilpotent of exponent 3.
 Exponentiating this subalgebra yields an $8$-dimensional unipotent subgroup of $E_8$, normalised by $X$.
 Therefore $X$ is contained in a parabolic subgroup of $E_8$, as required.